rbrastad/starter-coreui/README.md

 All SASS files is in src -> resources -> assets -> scss

 ### Transpiling and bundling on change
 React and sass files needs to be transpiled and compiled when developed.
-Transpiling, compiling and bundling is done with webpack.
+Transpiling, compiling and bundling of assets is done with webpack.
+Babel transpiles ES6 files.

 To enable onchange transpiling, compiling and bundling in developer mode: